Inspiring Ways To Decorate with Glass Cloche Domes

 The queen anne lace flower arrangement dried to perfection, and you can see the original wildflower arrangement here.

-It is simple to use a glass cloche to create a focal point in any room.
-Simply place it on a table or shelf and fill it with something that you love, such as a vase of flowers, a stack of books, or a figurine.
+A glass cloche is a simple way to create a focal point in any room.
+Place it on a table or shelf and fill it with something you love, such as a vase of flowers, a stack of books, or a figurine.
+Under the glass cloche, a patriotic display of red, white, and blue buttons holds a vintage military photo.
+See more vintage button ideas here.

 Decorating with Multiple Glass Cloches